kynesim/weld/docs/README.txt

    This command takes a weld.xml that you have written and creates a git repository for it, including writing you a .git/info/sparse-checkout file.

 **The following are wrong.
-For the moemnt, use "weld help" to find out its commands, and this section will be updated later on.***
+For the moment, use "weld help" to find out its commands, and this section will be updated later on.***

 weld import